AntonioDePasquale/Ocean-Cleanup-Project/README.md

 ## Ocean Cleanup Project

-The goal of this project was to perfectly recreate a website by the ocean Cleanup from a picture without being able to inspect any HTML, CSS or JavaScript code.
+Creation of a website that mirrors a preselected design format and template.
+Website had to match the design aspects in the HTML, CSS and JavaScript exactly